aflin/rampart_docs/source/rampart-main.rst

 """""""""""""

 A collection of utility functions.
-See :ref:`this page<rampart-utils:rampart.utils>`
+See :ref:`Rampart Utility Functions <rampart-utils:rampart.utils>`
 for full description of functions.

 rampart.event
 """""""""""""

 Rampart can execute functions from within its event loop using its own event-on-trigger syntax.
+When used across :ref:`threads <rampart-thread:rampart thread functions>`, a registered function is executed in the thread in which it was registered and may be triggered from any thread.

 rampart.event.on()
 ''''''''''''''''''

-Insert a named function to be run upon triggering a named event.
+Register a named function to be run upon triggering a named event.
 If the named event does not exist, it will be created.

 Usage: